It is said that when people see birds flying through the sky, they get the urge to go on a journey.

 Kino’s Journey is well worth the watch simply because it’s such a unique and timeless anime about the human condition (even if its societal examples are a bit exaggerated).
 This anime is intelligently written, with Kino visiting museums to learn about the history of places.
 It’s also philosophical and thought-provoking, using the concept of travel as a means to self-discovery and universal truth.
 Each episode will leave you with a situation or theme that you can’t help but contemplate further or discuss with a fellow viewer.
 Interestingly, Kino’s Journey is directed by Ryutaro Nakamura, noted for another psychological masterpiece, Serial Experiments Lain.

 Kino’s Journey consists of only 13 episodes of 25 minutes each, so you can finish it in just a couple of weeks – or at about five and one-half hours total, over a weekend if you’re so inclined.
-If you like serious animes, female heroines, cultural studies, firearms, road trips, and/or food for thought – you will enjoy this anime.
+If you like serious animes, female heroines, cultural studies, firearms, motorcycles, road trips, and/or food for thought – you will enjoy this anime.
 Start off your summer with an epic anime adventure!